-If you're using ProtonMail to email someone who is not on ProtonMail, you should assume the content is not encrypted and can be read by third parties that helped deliver the message.
+If you're using ProtonMail to email someone who is not on ProtonMail, you should assume the content is not end-to-end encrypted and can be read by third parties that helped deliver the message.
 This may be your conversational partner's email provider (e.g., Gmail), as well as internet service providers (e.g., Comcast) if the connection is not secure.

 The distinctions might seem hard to grasp at first, but they’re worth understanding if you are to get the most value out of using ProtonMail and other end-to-end encrypted communication systems.

 |If the sender is a...||If the recipient is...||TLS by default?||E2EE by default?|

 |ProtonMail user||Gmail user||yes||no|